wso2/docs-choreo-dev/en/developer-docs/docs/manage-message-brokers/choreo-managed-message-brokers.md

 !!! info "Note"
      - Kafka service creation is available only for paid {{ product_name }} users.
      - Kafka service billing will be included in your {{ product_name }} subscription, with pricing varying based on the service plan of the resources you create.
-For more details, see [Choreo Platform Services Billing](../references/choreo-platform-services-billing-and-upgrades.md#platform-service-billing-information).
+For more details, see [{{ product_name }} Platform Services Billing](../references/choreo-platform-services-billing-and-upgrades.md#platform-service-billing-information).

 ## Service Limitations and Considerations